-HERE’S THE TRUTH – TEACHING KIDS LIFE SKILLS IS IMPORTANT
+HERE’S THE TRUTH – TEACHING LIFE SKILLS FOR KIDS IS IMPORTANT

 IT IS IMPORTANT IF YOU WANT TO HELP YOUR CHILDREN SUCCEED IN LIFE